Danny Kirwan: Return of Peter Green

 On a US tour in early 1971, Jeremy Spencer abruptly left the band to join the Children of God.
-The band had another six weeks of contracted gigs that could not be performed with only one guitarist, and would face financial ruin if they cancelled the tour.
+The band had another six weeks of contracted gigs that could not be performed with only one guitarist, and they would face financial ruin if they cancelled the tour.
 In desperation, manager Clifford Davis phoned Peter Green in England and asked if he would temporarily rejoin the band to save them from disaster.
 Green agreed, on condition that each show was to consist mostly of improvisation and free-form jamming.

 Once the band got into their stride, Kirwan is reported to have felt annoyed and overshadowed because Green was taking a leading role in their guitar playing.
 After one show at which Fleetwood Mac were the headliners, he is said to have thrown a bottle of beer over Green in the dressing room.
 Green's biographer Martin Celmins said Green had not been trying to put Kirwan down. "[Peter] just played around him, trying to egg him on, but Danny didn't have the fire or the skills of improvisation, so he got very frustrated."

 The final concert of the tour was in New York on Saturday 27 March 1971, the second of two nights at the Rock Pile on Long Island.
 Until then Green had kept a relatively low profile, but in his last ever performance with Fleetwood Mac, he and Kirwan and the band "took the place by storm" with a four-hour improvised version of "Black Magic Woman".
 Promoter Bill Graham almost started a riot when he tried to end the show at midnight and Green finally ran out of ideas at 4am.